nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

   FOR EVERY VALUE i IN n
     SET head EQUAL TO THE FIRST SLICE OF n

-    SET tail EQUAL THE RETURN VALUE OF combinations(THE REMAINDER OF n, k -1)
+    SET tail EQUAL TO THE RETURN VALUE OF combinations(THE REMAINDER OF n, k - 1)

     FOR EVERY VALUE j IN tail